wp-plugins/mtphr-shortcodes/readme.txt

 6. List pricing table sample.

 == Changelog ==

+= 2.1.1 =
+* Moved custom class attribute for the icon shortcode from <i> tag to the outermost wrapper of the icon display
+* Added tax_query argument to post slider for multiple taxonomy filters
+* Modified excerpt creation for Post Blocks & Post Sliders
+* Added class to Post Block & Post Slider excerpts
+* Added class to Post Block & Post Slider excerpt more links
+* Added filter for the Post Block & Post Slider excerpt more links
+* Added custom class filter
+* Converted to new icon font
+* Added social icons to icon shortcode
+* Added "mtphr_icon_display" filter to metaphor icons
+* Added "prefix" argument for metaphor icon classes

 = 2.1.0 =
 * Fixed excerpt more links in post slider & post blocks